Uptane Standard for Design and Implementation 2.1.0

 A repository’s Targets role SHALL produce and sign metadata about images and delegations as described in Section 5.2.3.

-A particular delegation for a subset of images MAY be designated as terminating.
+A particular delegation for a subset of images could be designated as terminating.
 For terminating delegations, the client SHALL NOT search any further if it does not find validly signed metadata about those images.
 Delegations SHOULD NOT be terminating by default; terminating delegations SHOULD only be used when there is a compelling technical reason to do so.

 5.1.3.
 The Snapshot role